This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Please Contact Us with any questions or comments.

 Getting a mesothelioma diagnosis is frightening and overwhelming, but knowing more about the disease can help.
 Find out what to expect from your diagnosis, how to find expert care, treatment options, and more to make the best decisions for the future.

 What Is Mesothelioma and How Did This Happen?

-Any diagnosis of cancer is difficult to accept, but mesothelioma is rare, and many people don’t know anything about it.
+Any cancer diagnosis is difficult to accept, but mesothelioma is rare, and many people don’t know anything about it.
 Some basic facts about this cancer can help you feel more informed as you go through with treatment and making other choices:

 - Mesothelioma is a rare cancer that begins in the lining of organs in the body, known as the mesothelium.

 - Pleural mesothelioma, cancer in the tissue around the lungs, is the most common type.
 The peritoneal type is the second most common and affects the lining in the abdominal cavity.
 Extremely rare is mesothelioma around the heart or testicles.